 To get some practice with looping, try writing programs to draw the following figures:

-For lots more information on Java and other computer programming languages, check out the links below.
+For lots more information on Java and other computer programming languages, check out the links on the next page.